Harchytekt/inTime/docs/REST API Entities/Time Entry/Update-Time-Entry-by-ID.md

 | startDate   | dateTime | The start date and time of the Time Entry |    ❌     |
 | endDate     | dateTime | The end date and time of the Time Entry   |    ❌     |

-> At least one of those fields is needed.
+> At least one of those fields is required.

 ## Response parameters